FunnyPocketBook/GiliaSVN/README.md

 #### SVN repositories

 Enter your SVN URLs into the `svnRepo` array.
 Each URL should be added as a new element.
+Leave the array empty `[]` if you don't want to include and SVN repos.

 #### Credentials